AdminTL/gestion_personnage_TL/INSTALL.md

 --db_demo : Use demo database.
 This option keeps all information in memory and does not save to the real database. (default=False)
 --web-listen-address : Web: Web server listen address (default=Listen()) --ssl : Activate https and create ssl files if they don't exist.
-Doesn't work in Windows. (default=False) --use_internet_static : Not implemented.
+Doesn't work in Windows. (default=False) --redirect_http_to_https : when you need to support external link with http, this will redirect request to https.
+--use_internet_static : Not implemented.
 Force using static files like css and js from another internet website.
 Use web browser cache. (default=False)
 --disable_login : Disable authentication
 ```